 We have implemented various technical and organizational measures that are designed to support the principle of data minimization and specifically ensure only personal data, which are necessary for each specific purpose of the processing, are processed.

-Gali Sokol Kamerman is Neura’s data protection officer.
+Adi Dekel is Neura’s data protection officer.
 You can contact her via firstname.lastname@example.org.

 We are not approaching GDPR compliance as a one-time exercise.
 Therefore, we are committed to periodically reviewing our roadmap and ensuring ongoing compliance.

-If you have any additional questions about the GDPR you are welcome to contact us at email@example.com.
+If you have any additional questions about the GDPR and our privacy commitment, you are invited to

 Disclaimer: The information in this document may not be construed as legal advice about the interpretation or application of any law, regulation or regulatory guideline.
 Customers and prospective customers must seek their own legal counsel to understand the applicability of any law on their processing of personal data.